Kennedy-Lab-UW/Duplex-Sequencing/README.md

         A random sequence of nucleotides that enables the identification of sequences resulting from the same starting molecule.

     -Family:
-        A group of reads that shares the same duplex tag.
+        A group of reads that shares the same tag sequence.

     -Read:
         A DNA sequence which has not been compressed by *ConsensusMaker.py*.
 A raw read has not yet been modified by *tag_to_header.py*, while an SMI read has.

-    -Single Stranded Consensus Sequence (SSCS):
-        A construct created by comparing multiple reads and deciding ambiguities by simple majority.
-SSCSs are created by ConsensusMaker.py.
-Quality scores attached to SSCSs are meaningless. although the cigar strings still have meaning.

 2. Summary of process
-    These programs are meant to be run in order, and result in the transformation of two input .FASTQ files containing data from two reads of an Ilumina sequencing run (or another next-generation sequencer) into a paired-end BAM file containing DCSs.
-They will also generate a file containing each different tag present, and how many times it occured, as well as a file, called extraConsensus.bam containing SSCSs that, for one reason or another, didn't have a mate (This is possible even if all reads origionaly had mates if the mate had too few or too many reads).
+    These programs are meant to be run in order and result in the transformation of two input FASTQ files from an Illumina sequencing run into a paired-end BAM file containing the final DCS reads.
+This workflow will also generate a file containing a list of every tag that is present and how many times it occured, as well as file containing SSCSs that didn't have a mate and were unable to make a DCS (extraConsensus.bam ).

-3. Changes in this version from the last version (1.21)
-    Ability to run paired-end files
-    Bash script writing program
-    Choose which reads to make consensuses with  (dual_map v. mono_map)
-    Customizable file names
-    Filter for 'good' reads
-    Filter for 'good' SSCS's (not too many N's)
-    Filter for most common cigar string
-    Filter out reads with soft-clipping

-4. Dependencies
+3. Dependencies
     The following programs and packages must be installed on your computer.

     BWA (written with V 0.6.2)